Author: Dr. B Leela Prasad

 Q2) How is Cervical Myelopathy diagnosed?

 Cervical myelopathy is difficult to diagnose in the early stages.
-Only a thorough clinical history, physical examination combined with appropriate investigation will clinch the diagnosis.
-MRI scan of the spine shows the extent and severity of compression .
-CT scans and X-rays give additional information regarding the nature of compression and also help in planning the surgery.
+Only a thorough clinical history and physical examination combined with appropriate investigation will clinch the diagnosis.
+An MRI scan of the spine shows the extent and severity of compression.
+CT scans and X-rays provide additional information regarding the nature of compression and also help in planning the surgery.

 Q3) What is the best way to treat cervical myelopathy?